SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 # 6.0 OAuth

-This connector simplifies using Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)).

-It exposes the Cloud Foundry OAuth service configuration data as inject-able `IOption<OAuthServiceOptions>`.
-It primarily used by the ASP.NET Core [Cloud Foundry External Security Provider](https://github.com/SteeltoeOSS/Security), but can be used standalone as well.
+This connector simplifies using Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)) by exposing the Cloud Foundry OAuth service configuration data as injectable `IOption<OAuthServiceOptions>`.
+It is used by the [Cloud Foundry External Security Providers](../steeltoe-security), but can be used separately.

 ## 6.1 Quick Start